CatPessoa/CatPessoa/README.md

 -  Pronouns: Vossa majestade
 -  Fun fact: I was always the smallest person in the class

+i dont know if this location is supposed to be serious or not and i dont expect to be hired soon so the serious part is the repositories
 <!---
 CatPessoa/CatPessoa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.